UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 It may seem surprising that we can define non-thermal ensembles without a bath.
 How is it possible to fix some features about the intensive variables without a bath?
-The inspiration is looking at Equation \ref{eq: W star parallel}.
+The inspiration is looking at Equation [@eq:eq-W-star-parallel].
 We can make a guess here: if we contract the system along $\vec W^{\star\parallel}$, the contraction satisfy the equal a priori probability principle.
 We make this guess because of the following arguments: